Simonvm9114/F1-weather-data/README.md

 # Resulting table description:

-Round:                    A number that indicates which round in the current Formula 1 World Championship season this race is.<br>
+<b>Round:</b>                    A number that indicates which round in the current Formula 1 World Championship season this race is.<br>
 Timestamp_W:              An epoch unix formatted timestamp.
 Google for unix timestamp for documentation on this type of timestamp.<br>
 Temperature:              Temperature in degrees Celcius.<br>
 Wind_speed:               Wind speed in meters/second.<br>